 The Pipeline module provides a basic framework for performing analysis and loading data into LabKey Server.
-It maintains a queue of jobs to be run, delegates them to a machine to perform the work (which may be a cluster node, or might be the same machine that the LabKey Server web server is running on), and ensures that jobs are restarted if the server is shut down while they are running.
+It maintains a queue of jobs to be run, delegates them to a machine to perform the work (which may be a remote server, or more typically the same machine that the LabKey Server web server is running on), and ensures that jobs are restarted if the server is shut down while they are running.

 Other modules can register themselves as providing pipeline functionality, and the Pipeline module will let them indicate the types of analysis that can be done on files, as well as delegate to them to do the actual work.